Echinops6718/HealthInfo/Folic Acid.md

-Reduces risk of stroke, gum disease, anemia, malaria symptoms, and cancer.
+Reduces risk of stroke, gum disease, anemia, malaria symptoms, liver damage, and cancer.

 Likely reduces risk of contracting [[COVID]] as well as induced injuries and mortality.

 Likely synergistic in effect when combined with [[Nicotinic Acid (niacin)]].

-#supplement #anti-cancer #cardioprotective
+#supplement #anti-cancer #cardioprotective #hepatoprotective

 [[(PDF) Folic acid - importance for human health and its role in COVID-19 therapy - 2023]]